josmar-crwdstffng/angular/aio/tools/doc-linter/README.md

 The lint tool is helpful and has been tailored to the Angular documentation style guide.
 Unfortunately, it is not as powerful as the grammar and spelling features you find in contemporary document editors.
-While Vale helps, it doesn't replace the reviewers that you're currently using to help you write great documentation.
+While Vale helps, it does not replace the reviewers that you are currently using to help you write great documentation.

 **To use Vale in your documentation:**